joomla-projects/virtualisation/README.md

 Defines version and credentials for a PostgreSQL database server.

 - `version` - The version of PostgreSQL to use.
-Currently, only latest is supported.
+Supported are all minor versions since PostgreSQL 9.2.
+Defaults to 'latest'.
 - `name` - The name of the database.
 - `user` - The name of the database user.
 - `password` - The database user’s password.